-From December 2014 until the end of April 2017, A Hackney Autobiography: Remembering Centerprise is recording and remembering Centerprise’s work by recording oral history interviews, gathering a permanent archive about Centerprise and running free workshops and events.
-Read the latest news on the project’s blog.
+From December 2014 until the end of April 2017, A Hackney Autobiography: Remembering Centerprise recorded and remembered Centerprise’s work by recording oral history interviews, gathering a permanent archive about Centerprise and running free workshops and events. .

 Centerprise was a groundbreaking community centre in Hackney that opened in 1971 and closed in 2012.
 It hosted a bookshop, publishing project, reading centre, café, youth club, creche and more all under one roof in Dalston.
 It was not only a place to buy books, it made it possible for local people to write and publish their own works of poetry, autobiography and history.

-A Hackney Autobiography is funded by the Heritage Lottery Fund.
+A Hackney Autobiography was funded by the Heritage Lottery Fund.